Shell (Bash)

 # Access elements

-echo ${fruits[0]} # First element
+echo "${fruits[0]}" # First element

-echo ${fruits[@]} # All elements
+echo "${fruits[@]}" # All elements (quoted, preserves whitespace)

-echo $ # Array length
+echo "$" # Array length

 # Modifying arrays